 Airlines are likely to deny boarding if you cannot provide this at check-in.
 You should check with your airline in advance of travelling.

-You will also have to have a health screening when you arrive in Portugal, including a temperature check.
+You may also have to have a health screening when you arrive in Portugal, including a temperature check.

 If you are a Portuguese resident and travel without a test certificate, you will be tested by the Portuguese National Health Service at the airport.
 You will need to pay for this test yourself and will be required to isolate until the test results are confirmed.